- Student Name, Birthdate, uNID (student ID) and contact information

 If you are applying for the Spring 2019 semester and you are currently located outside of the United States and are seeking a student visa, please submit all of your application materials and required immigration documents by November 15, 2018.
 Any immigration documents submitted after November 15 will be considered on an individual basis.
 We cannot guarantee that we will be able to issue an I-20 Certificate of Eligibility for the Spring 2019 semester if immigration materials are not received by November 15, 2018.

 Graduate students who are requesting an I-20 Certificate of Eligibility must provide the following documents:

-- A financial (bank) statement showing a minimum of $46,177.00 in U.S. dollars, or the equivalent in foreign currency, to cover the Estimated Graduate Expenses.
-The funds should be liquid and the statement must be dated within the last six months (costs are subject to change).
+- A financial (bank) statement showing a minimum of $47,446.00 in U.S. dollars, or the equivalent in foreign currency, to cover the Estimated Graduate Expenses.
+The funds should be liquid and the statement issue date must be within the last six months (costs are subject to change).